mlavi/hugo/static/slides/devops-demystified.md

-DevOps has many implications (values, tools, and practices) and it is dynamically bound to the capabilities of the people who practice it, therefore it will vary by organization.
+DevOps has many implications (values, tools, and practices) and it is dynamically bound to the capabilities of the people who practice it, therefore it can vary person by person on the same team.

 - Illustration: [DevOps Automation Diagram](http://mlavi.github.io/post/devops-automation/)
 - Rumination: [I Dream of DevOps, but What is DevOps?](https://calm.io/2015/09/23/i-dream-of-devops-but-what-is-devops/)
+- [Portmanteau](https://en.wiktionary.org/wiki/portmanteau#Etymology_2): two or more terms combined; a hybrid or mash-up

 ---
 ## Beware of DevOps Hype and Abuse!